-The greatest predicted impact of the wet ash disposal facility on avifauna is the destruction of habitat and disturbance of birds during construction.
+The greatest predicted impact of the ash disposal facility on avifauna is the destruction of habitat and disturbance of birds during construction.
 During the construction phase, habitat destruction and alteration inevitably takes place.
 Habitat destruction is anticipated to be the most significant impact in this study area.
 However, this can be minimized and mitigated should the smallest alternative be chosen.
 Similarly, the above mentioned construction and maintenance activities impact on bird through disturbance, particularly during bird breeding activities.
 Disturbance of birds is anticipated to be of lower significance than habitat destruction.
-Leachate from fly wet ash disposal facilities can contain heavy metals (Theism and Marley, 1979) which could result in contamination of surrounding water sources, used by water birds in the study area.
-Correct placing of the new dam, away from wetlands, dams and water bodies, will help to mitigate this impact.
+Leachate from fly ash disposal facilities can contain heavy metals (Theism and Marley, 1979) which could result in contamination of surrounding water sources, used by water birds in the study area.
+Correct placing of the new facility, away from wetlands, fresh water dams and water bodies, will help to mitigate this impact.

-In addition to the expansion of the wet ash disposal facilities the project will also include the expansion of the relevant infrastructure associated with the ashing system, such as pipelines, storm water trenches, seepage water collection systems, pump stations, seepage dams etc, and will also involve the relocation of certain infrastructure such as power lines and a water pipe.
-The impacts of such associated infrastructure on avifauna are predicted to be minimal, so long as the infrastructure is within the proposed wet ash disposal facility footprint.
+In addition to the continuation of the ash disposal activities the project will also include the continuation of the relevant infrastructure associated with the ashing system, such as pipelines, storm water trenches, seepage water collection systems, pump stations, seepage dams etc. The impacts of such associated infrastructure on avifauna are predicted to be minimal, so long as the infrastructure is within the proposed ash disposal facility footprint.